 The collection of over 2000 works of art is a catalyst to this means.
 Ted considered each object a doorway, an opportunity to learn to see--to really see.
 Like Ted, the Coe Foundation embraces the expansive view beyond the physical object.
 Every piece is "unfinished" or part of a larger set of ideas continuously evolving; a never-ending conversation, which flows and ebbs, twists and turns, takes you to places you never imagined, and never ceases; to look beyond, not just exploring the everyday meanings of things, but beyond to the profound.
 Our commitment is to create innovation and newness; a space in-between constructed to encourage and connect, using Ted's own words to "draw us into a circle".

 The continuance and creation of connoisseurship is the focus of the Foundation.
 Coe believed that through communication and knowledge one can learn how to "see" and discover quality.
 Coe said about his appreciation of tribal arts: All my life I've relied on...a measured process of aesthetic absorption...returning over and again to the individual art work.
 I revisit and bear constantly in mind the objects in my own collection....
 They are not trophies but instruments of passion, with the power to unexpectedly reveal mysteries.

-Coe established the Ralph T. Coe Foundation for the Arts before his passing in 2010.
-However, to attain his vision we ask for your help.
 Your generous support will allow us to convene diverse groups of people to prepare a curriculum that is inclusive and innovative; increasing public appreciation of indigenous arts and culture and opening up new worlds to all ages.
-Please consider a donation to the Ralph T. Coe Foundation today to help us in this endeavor.
+We hope you will consider a donation today.

 Please send your check to: